 During the American War of Independence, insurgent Ichabod Crane, an English-born professor and civil rights pioneer, is among the pile of victims of a headless, ax-wielding Redcoat.
-Rwo centuries later, both are resurrected when their graves are disturbed.
-Sheriff August Corbin, whose county includes Sleepy Hoollow village, is among the latest axed victims.
-However he leaves notes which are found by his headstrong deputy, lieutenant Abbie Mills, and the arrested, fascinating Ichabod, whom captain Irving orders psych ward-interned.
-Ichabod gets visits from the ghost of his wife Katrina, who reveals being a good witch from an order fighting the evil one in league with the four riders of the Apocalypss, which includes Death, in the shape of the Redcoat.
+Two centuries later, both are resurrected when their graves are disturbed.
+Sheriff August Corbin, whose county includes Sleepy Hollow village, is among the latest axed victims.
+However he leaves notes which are found by his headstrong deputy, lieutenant Abbie Mills, and the arrested, fascinating Ichabod, whom captain Irving orders to be evaluated in a psych ward.
+Ichabod gets visits from the ghost of his wife Katrina, who reveals being a good witch from an order fighting the evil one in league with the four riders of the Apocalypse, which includes Death, in the shape of the Redcoat.
 Written by

 Did You Know?

 The city sign that the bird lands on just after Crane is struck by the car shows the population of Sleepy Hollow at 144,000 the same number the book of Revelation indicates as those that are servants of God and have been sealed on the forehead.
 See more

 At 19.27 minutes Icabond picks the bible that was buried with him, this has a bookmark at the back of the book at which he opens the bible, at 19.33 the bible is opened all the way to the front, then at 19.42 it is opened at the back of the bible again.
 See more

 Captain Frank Irving

 Who the hell would decapitate a reverend?
 This is supposed to be a nice quiet town.
 You got rosebushes on every damn block.

 Written by Brian Tyler See more